archp4/flutter_novel_audio_book/README.md

 This project is a starting point for a Flutter application.

-It's project will use python as back-end and connect with dio package
+It's project which use python as back-end and connect with dio package

-if are having error be sure that backend is online
+if you are having error be sure that backend is online or connected

 A few resources to get you started if this is your first Flutter project: